starstruckgall/blog/clqsq0nyx000008l242lpfe6z.md

 This helps the browser recognize the language of the page.

+---

 Remembering the different parts that make up the HTML language can be a difficult task for lots of us.
 Practice makes perfect.
-Don't be scared to google what you don't know, I had to do that while writing this article.
-Just keep hanging on and before you know it you'll be an HTML pro.
-If you enjoyed this post, I’d be very grateful if you’d help it spread by emailing it to a friend or sharing it on Twitter or Facebook.
+Don't be scared to google what you don't know (I had to do that while writing this article).
+If you keep hanging on, before you know it you'll be an HTML pro.

-Thank you -Esther.
+> “All ***beginnings are hard***, but harder yet is perseverance.”

+Until next time -Esther.